Studyportals

 About

-This Introduction to Negotiation - A Strategic Playbook for Becoming a Principled and Persuasive Negotiator offered by Coursera in partnership with Yale will help you be a better negotiator.
+This Introduction to Negotiation - A Strategic Playbook for Becoming a Principled and Persuasive Negotiator course offered by Coursera in partnership with Yale will help you be a better negotiator.
 Unlike many negotiation courses, we develop a framework for analyzing and shaping negotiations.

 Overview